 Another suggestion is to hire a local student to water your plants while you’re gone.
 It is a good idea to supply them with tips for knowing when your plants need water.
 Do the finger trick: Stick your finger into the soil.
 If the soil sticks to your finger from moisture, it does not need watering.
 If the soil does not stick to your finger, the plant needs to be watered.

-If a student is not availabe use the site Home Advisor and search plant watering services near you to find someone to help out.
+If a student is not available use the site Home Advisor and search plant watering services near you to find someone to help out.
 Remember to leave a list of your plants and how much water they’ll need.

 (As an Amazon Associate I earn from qualifying purchases.)